akietorna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond => stripes off all permissions of user and groupuser andgranting it to others 9-John_Doe => changed the permisions on hello 10-mirror_permissions => makes hello copy olleh's permissions
+8-James_Bond => stripes off all permissions of user and groupuser andgranting it to others 9-John_Doe => changed the permisions on hello 10-mirror_permissions => makes hello copy olleh's permissions 11-directories_permissions => makes all subdirestories in current diectory executable